 Road portions of this segment are marked with blazes and signs.
 Blazes are on the left shoulder of the road in the direction of travel, and signs are on the right side.
 Note that signs are often a target of theft and vandalism and should not be relied upon exclusively for wayfinding.

 Some fun facts about the MST:

 You will also enjoy some non-human company along your trek.
-Deer, bear, turkey, fox, rabbit, raccoon, and squirrel are prominent as are quail, dove and waterfowl, along with pine savannah, venus fly trap, and maritime forest.
-Along the water, you might see fiddler crab, sandpiper, osprey, sea turtle, dolphin, and pelicans.
+Deer, bear, turkey, fox, rabbit, raccoon, and squirrel are prominent as are quail, dove, and waterfowl, along with pine savannah, venus fly trap, and maritime forest.
+Along the water, you might see fiddler crabs, sandpipers, osprey, sea turtle, dolphin, and pelicans.

 It’s always a good idea to check for trail updates before you head out.
 Enjoy the natural beauty of Topsail and the mainland in a unique way on Section 15 of the Mountain to Sea Trail!

 Learn more about the MTS Trail by visiting The Friends of MTS mountainstoseatrail.org/ Brought to you by Treasure Realty